Hire purchase and conditional sale

 Lenders sometimes say you must pay the whole amount owed under the agreement before you can end it.
 This is wrong.
 If this happens, you can get help from an experienced adviser, for example, at a Citizens Advice Bureau.
 To search for details of your nearest CAB, including those that can give advice by email, click on nearest CAB.

 If the lender ends the agreement, for example, because you haven’t kept up with the repayments, they may be able to repossess the goods.
 Usually, the lender will need a court order to do this.
-But if you’ve paid less than one third of the total amount, they don’t need a court order.
-The agreement should tell you how much one third is.

 The lender will sell the repossessed goods at auction and the money they get will be used to repay your debt.
 If there isn't enough to pay the whole amount off, you will have to pay whatever is left plus any court costs.
 It's worth asking the lender if you can try to sell the goods yourself as you will often get more money for them this way.